princejoseph/toy_robot/README.md

 in the specified direction
 without changing the position of the robot.
 * `REPORT` will announce the X,Y and F of the robot.
-This can be in any form, but standard output is sufficient.

-* A robot that is not on the table can choose to ignore the `MOVE`, `LEFT`, `RIGHT` and `REPORT` commands.
-* Input can be from a file, or from standard input, as the developer chooses.
-* Provide test data to exercise the application.
-* It is not required to provide any graphical output showing the movement of the toy robot.

 ## Constraints